ibm-cloud-docs/databases-for-redis/howto-user-management.md

 {{site.data.keyword.databases-for-redis}} currently supports the following roles:
 - The `admin` role provides full control and access to all admin commands and operations.
 - The `all` role provides both `read` and `write` access, giving users full control over all commands and operations.
 - The `read` role allows read-only access to commands.
-Users with this role can execute read operations but cannot perform write operations.
+Users with this role can run read operations but cannot perform write operations.
 - The `write` role allows write-only access to commands.
-Users with this role can execute write operations but cannot perform read operations.`
+Users with this role can run write operations but cannot perform read operations.`

-The admin commands `config get`, `config reset`, `acl whoami`, `acl cat`, `acl users`, `acl genpass`, `acl log`, and `acl help` are availabe for use in `admin` and `all` but all other `acl` and `config` commands are not.
+The admin commands `config get`, `config reset`, `acl whoami`, `acl cat`, `acl users`, `acl genpass`, `acl log`, and `acl help` are available for use in `admin` and `all` but all other `acl` and `config` commands are not.

 These roles can also be combined to configure a user's level of access.